 When James asked me about the places that I would like to visit during our time in California I immediately responded with Salvation Mountain as my main option.
 This man-made multi-colored attraction has been on my bucket list for years and I couldn’t pass up the chance to finally getting to experience it in person.

 Salvation Mountain is Leonard Knight’s homage to God and Love.
 It is made out of adobe clay, straw and many gallons of paint.
-The vivid monument is located in the Colorado Desert, about an hour from Palm Springs and near to the Salton Sea.
+The vivid monument is located in California’s Colorado Desert, about an hour from Palm Springs and near to the Salton Sea.
 Sadly Mr. Knight passed away last year after a long battle with dementia.

 This is a site where images can’t capture the magnitude of detail throughout the space.
 You have to experience it on your own to truly feel and understand the amazement I felt during our visit.
 Every tangible space is filled with colorful motifs making you feel as if you just walked into a sequel for Alice in Wonderland.
 Mr. Knight used techniques he learned from the local Navajo community to expand the Mountain in the formation of the Hogan (a dome structure made of adobe clay that’s main purpose was to give insulation from the extreme temperatures of the desert.